 The roadbed is about four feet higher than the surrounding terrain.

-Trolleyhenge: An inside pier (left) and an end pier (right) of the south bridge.
-Two anchor bolts can be seen on the end pier.
-Part of another pier lies in the water beyond.
+Trolleyhenge: An inside foundation (left) and an end foundation (right) of the south bridge.
+Two anchor bolts can be seen on the end foundation.
+Part of another foundation lies in the water beyond.

 Past the end of Wichita Street at Enon Road the interurban track ran virtually straight—through open country—into Burleson, then on to Joshua and Cleburne.
 Just north of East Oak Grove Road is a stock tank whose dam lines up perfectly with the line of the interurban roadbed.
 I suspect that after the Cleburne interurban shut down, some farmer got the clever idea of using the elevated roadbed as a ready-made earthen dam.
 I have stitched together some aerial photos to show the line of the track from north of Enon Road.
 The tank has been there since at least 1952.